UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Methodology

-\textbf{Human-Environment (Scene) Image Reconstruction.} Inspired by Masked Autoencoders (MAE), we enhance the model's capability to automatically capture and learn implicit structures and contextual information within images by reconstructing masked regions during pre-training phase.
-This approach improves the model's perception of both image details and global semantics.
+Inspired by Masked Autoencoders (MAE), we enhance the model's capability to automatically capture and learn implicit structures and contextual information of both individuals and their environments by reconstructing masked regions during pre-training phase.
+This approach improves the model's perception of both the details and global semantics of individuals and their surroundings.